kjolley/BIGSdb_documentation/dbase_setup.rst

   * Overrides the maximum number of sequences (records x loci) that can be included in an Microreact job.
 Default: 100,000 (this can also be set globally in bigsdb.conf).

+* new_version

+  * Set to 'no' to prevent copying field value when creating a new version of the isolate record.

 * noshow